 The Juris Doctor is conferred upon the successful completion of the three-year, full-time program of legal study at Georgia Law.
 On average, greater than 95 percent of the members of each entering class graduate.
-The J.D. graduate must successfully complete the 1L Curriculum, earn a minimum of 88 semester credit hours, satisfy an advanced writing requirement, and complete the required courses in The Law and Ethics of Lawyering, Constitutional Law I, and Property, as well as a Practical Skills offering.
+The J.D. graduate must successfully complete the 1L Curriculum, earn a minimum of 88 semester credit hours, satisfy our upper level writing requirements, and complete the required course in The Law and Ethics of Lawyering, as well as a Practical Skills offering.
 Because obtaining a legal education is a challenging and time-consuming task, you should be prepared to devote substantially all working hours during the academic year to the study of law.
 The University of Georgia does not offer a part-time law program.
 Therefore, first-year students are urged to refrain from taking jobs when classes are in session, and no law student is allowed to work in a paid position that requires more than 20 hours per week during the academic year.
 Despite the rigorous demands of legal education, many law students want to further expand their educational horizons by gaining specialized training in other fields while earning their law degrees.
 The University of Georgia offers three ways to do this: elective credit, dual degree programs, and concurrent enrollment.

 In addition to the Juris Doctor, Georgia Law offers two other programs of study:

 Courses of Instruction

 You will find a broad and challenging curriculum at Georgia Law - nearly 170 courses are offered, although not all of the listed courses are taught each year.
 First-year students are just as likely to encounter a tenured or chaired faculty member in the classroom as they are a junior professor.
 Distinguished visitors and adjuncts supplement the faculty and diversify the upper-level curriculum.